tinganho/transitive-deps-bug/README.md

 error TS2742: The inferred type of 'Offline' cannot be named without a reference to '.aspect_rules_js/@myorg+c@0.0.0/node_modules/@myorg/c/qux'.
 This is likely not portable.
 A type annotation is necessary.
 ```

-The reasons seems to be there is no linkage underneath `node_modules`(The screenshot is of the bin folder in sandbox):
+The reasons seems to be there is no linkage underneath `node_modules`(The screenshot is of the bin folder in sandbox and it seems to be missing `node_modules/c`):

 ![Screenshot of the bug](screenshot.png "Screenshot")